zhgzhg/Geany-JSON-Prettifier/README.md

 Local to the current account installation
 -----------------------------------------

 This is an alternative to globally install the plugin for all users.
+This might not work on macOS.

 To install for the current account run: `make localinstall`